Review of MedSailors Croatia Discovery: A Week Sailing from Split

 We came in third out of four participating boats, but we’re still proud of our achievement and how we performed!

-After all, we didn’t have our paddleboard for the last few days on the boat (remember how it flew away on the way from Vis to Hvar?).
+After all, we didn’t have our paddleboard on the boat for the last few days (remember how it flew away on the way from Vis to Hvar?).
 We got one just seconds before the race, so we didn’t manage to come up with the best strategy. 😅

 Sailing in Croatia from Split: MedSailors Croatia Discovery